Conference “Europe After Delfi”

 The one-day conference “Europe After Delfi” will explore these matters from four distinct perspectives: judicial, academic, policy-making and implementation.
 The speakers will explore the question what if anything has changed after the Delfijudgment and what are the likely forward-looking and consensus-building scenarios regarding the internet companies’ responsibilities for human rights protection.

 Please find additional information and conference schedule HERE.

 The conference is free of charge.
-It takes place at Tallinn University and is in English.
+It takes place at Tallinn University (room A-002) and is in English.

 For participation please register beforehand.
 Registration is open until 6th of September 2017.